1996 24 Hours of Le Mans: LM GT1

 McLaren Cars Motorsport started work on the next version of their dominant F1 GTR a month after their 1995 victory.
 The engine was placed lower in the chassis and the suspension, steering, braking and cooling all upgraded.
 The front and rear were extended with better aerodynamics.
 Overall, around 70 kg had been pared off the weight.
 Meanwhile, the MCM engine team, under Paul Rosche, facing tighter air restrictors fine-tuned the BMW engine such that the power-loss was limited to only 40 bhp, down to about 600 bhp.
 Top speed was 330 kph (205 mph).
 Nine new chassis were built, including another test vehicle.
 Ray Bellm and Lindsay Owen-Jones bought a pair for their Gulf Racing team, another pair went to the new Japanese Team Goh Motorsports, while Fabian Giroix got one for his BBA Compétition.
 BMW Motorsport also bought three of the cars for their semi-works customer, the Italian Bigazzi team, that had extensive experience in touring cars including four wins at the Spa 24-hours.
-Dutch banker Thomas Bscher got his two 1995 chassis upgraded to the 1996-spec by his engineering partners, Dave Price Racing.
+Dutch banker Thomas Bscher got his two 1995 chassis upgraded to the 1996-spec by his engineering partners, David Price Racing.

 In the BPR Global series, the McLarens picked up where they left off in 1994 and won all four of the opening rounds leading up to Le Mans.
 For the big race, seven of the cars would line up.
 Ray Bellm and James Weaver had won two of the races and were joined by last year's sensation, Finn JJ Lehto.
 Regular series-drivers Owen-Jones and Pierre-Henri Raphanel had the second car, with David Brabham.
 Bscher raced with John Nielsen, and Dutchman Peter Kox as third driver.
 Andy Wallace and Derek Bell returned to race together in the Harrods car, with Wallace's BPR teammate Olivier Grouillard.
 The DPR cars had won the other two BPR races, one apiece.

 Two of the FINA-sponsored Team Bigazzi cars were entered.
 One driven by team-regulars Steve Soper and Marc Duez, with F1 veteran Jacques Laffite for BMW Europe; while the other car (owned by BMW North America) had Johnny Cecotto, Danny Sullivan and 3-time F1 World Champion Nelson Piquet having his first run at Le Mans.
 The final McLaren was its automatic entry from winning the previous year, which they gave (albeit still under the “Kokusai Kaihatsu” name) to Fabien Giroix and his BBA Compétition team.
 After the Pre-qualifying they were left on the Reserves list but came into the race after other entrants fell away.